-Emission-Related Installation & Instructions
+Emission-Related Installation Instructions (For "F" Series Models)

 Failing to follow these instructions when installing a certified engine in a vessel violates federal law (40 CFR 1068.105(b)), subject to fines or other penalties as described in the Clean Air Act.
+If you install the engine in a way that obscures the engine's emission control information label during normal engine maintenance, you must place a duplicate label on the vessel, as described in 40 CFR 1068.105.

-The installed exhaust system should not create exhaust back pressure greater than 27" (685 mm) of water, measured at the engine exhaust elbow.
+The installed exhaust system should not create exhaust back pressure greater than 15" (381 mm) of water, measured at the engine exhaust elbow.